-This island nation is one of the smallest countries in the world.
-However, there are plenty of amazing things to do in Malta.
-In fact, I highly recommend spending a week in Malta – this should give you enough time to see the main highlights and take a trip to Gozo (Malta’s sister island).
+Malta is packed with history and culture.
+In fact, I highly recommend spending a week on the island – this should give you enough time to see the main highlights and take a trip to Gozo (Malta’s sister island).

 In this post, I share my top recommendations for things to do in Malta and Gozo.
-The list includes cultural experiences, must-try foods, historic sites and beautiful hiking and swimming spots.
+Let’s dive right in!

 Psst!
 Make sure to snag my Malta bucket list & checklist in PDF format, which you can find at the end of this post.